Rules

 Advantage

 For other scenarios, where damage is not a component and an extra die for advantage has no meaning, such as on a save, then two d20s are rolled, taking the better of the two scores.
 Two dice are also used for disadvantage, again using the worst of the two scores.
-Of course, remember competition saves use d12s rather than d20s.
+Of course, remember competitions use d12s rather than d20s.

 Action Adjustment